xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/storefront.md

 *   **Enable internal cron service**: This setting allows you to enable/disable the use of your store's internal cron service.
 This service schedules the run of certain maintenance tasks required to keep your store running smoothly and problem-free (like removing the expired shopping carts of visitors who do not have an account with your store or performing other tasks implemented via X-Cart modules) at the periodicity of once per 100 user sessions (i.e. every time after your store gets 100 unique visitors).
 Your store's internal cron service is not related to {% link "console.php" ref_lLqNzAaq %} and does not require any external setup of the crontab on your system.
 If using the internal cron service causes performance problems for your store, we recommend disabling this option and using an external cron setup to run console.php.

 *   **Allow customers to sign up for membership**: This setting can be enabled to add a membership signup box on the customer profile details page.
 If a customer wishes to join some membership group, they will be able to use that box to specify the membership group they wish to join.
 After the customer's profile details with the specified membership are saved, a membership signup request will be submitted to the store administrator in the form of an email notification.
 The administrator can then choose whether to approve or decline it.

+Starting from X-Cart 5.4.0.x the following settings are also available in this section:

+*   **Users per page**:  This setting allows you to specify the maximum number of users that can be displayed on a search results page in the Admin area.

+*  **Number of days to store the last login data**: This setting defines the lifespan of the “recent_login” cookie that is set by the store on a customer’s computer when they log in.
+While being stored, the cookie allows the customer to return to the store without having to re-enter their user authentication details (username and password).